clseibold/auragem_sis/server/textgame2/design.md

 NOTE: Each resource has a strength that will be used to calculate the strength of the products they are used for.

+Wells can be created for water in regions that do not have lakes or ponds.

 ### Renewable Resource Growth Rates

 Plants (including trees) and animals within the land naturally grow and reproduce on their own, and thus have growth rates.